VincentHardouin/ING4-DevOps-Project/README.md

 ```

 #### Kubernetes deployment
-We choose to use same approach than IaC, with more scalability.
+We chose to use the same approach as IaC, with more scalability.

 For that, we created separated deployment for [Node App](k8s/deployments/node-app-deployment.yaml) and
 [Redis Database](k8s/deployments/redis-deployment.yaml).